 The simulation will have these 3 main components -

-• A flock N flying drones
+• A bunch of flying drones (N, to be exact!)

-• A centralized Hydra server
+• A centralized Hydra server to keep tabs on everything

 Design principles and some general ideas